Software engineering project kickoff

 Slack is each team's primary communication tool.
 Each member's communications and contributions within Slack are tracked and used towards grading.
 Communications within private channels are not visible to the Professor and therefore will not be considered when grading.

-- a public channel for official team communication
+- a private channel for general team communication

-- a public channel for documenting daily standups
+- a private channel for documenting daily standups

 These channel names must be short and consistent.
 For example, if a team is named 'octopus', their channels might be called: